inimist/cakephp3-captcha/README.md

 * *length*: number of characters in image captcha
 * *angle*: angle of rotation for characters in image captcha

-Additional settings that can be set in Component file.
+Additional settings that can be set.

 * *fontAdjustment*: Responsible for the font size relational to Captcha Image Size